jparnaudeau/terraform-postgresql-database-admin/README.md

 * you need to set the field **search_path** in each of the role.
 If you do not do that, you need to prefix each of your object with the name of the schema.

+## It's not a bug !

+If you create tables, apply this module by creating roles and permissions, with by example, the "write" permissions (insert/update/delete) on the tables, it works.

+After the apply, if you create a new table, and try to insert lines into this table, you will have an error `Permission Denied`.
+It's not a bug.
+Because, the permissions put in the previous step are not retro-active.
+You need to re-execute the terraform apply to propagate permisisons (the write permissions) on the new table.

 ## Modules Description